 Probiotics for your respiratory system?

 Proponents of probiotics claim that they encourage so-called "good" bacteria in our guts.
-Although many of the claims are overblown or even misleading, there is no doubt that the microbiome has a huge influence on our health.
+Although many of the claims are

 "Is it really possible to push someone's microbiome in a way that would make a difference?
 Is it possible that we could tell people, 'Here's your microbiome pill?'"